dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 ## File types

-!!! note

-    Use common sense with respect to these guidelines.
-    For example, do not convert JPEG files to AVIF if there is a quality loss.

-- _Use open standards:_ Use AVIF or WEBP over other image formats, OGG and FLAC over other audio formats,
+- _Prefer open standards:_
+  Choose AVIF or WEBP over other image formats, OGG and FLAC over other audio formats;
-- AV1 over other video formats, and webm over other MKV.
+  choose AV1 over other video formats;
+  and choose webm over (non-webm) MKV.
 - _Use simpler formats:_
   Use Markdown
 - _Use modern compression:_